Spin-flip hot spots in ultrathin films of monovalent metals: Enhancement and anisotropy of the Elliott-Yafet parameter: Results and discussion

-Starting our analysis with the bulk properties, the spin-mixing parameter for bulk Cu and Au is well studied e.g.~in Ref.~\onlinecite{gradhand09} and Ref.~\onlinecite{heers11}.
+Starting our analysis with the bulk properties, the spin-mixing parameter for bulk Cu and Au is well studied (for $\sqa\parallel[001]$), e.g.\ in Ref.~\onlinecite{heers11} and Ref.~\onlinecite{gradhand09}.
 It is long-known that the Fermi surfaces of the noble metals are similar.
 The texture of $b_{\vc{k}}^2$ on the Fermi sufaces is also similar, but the magnitude is very different due to the much stronger spin-orbit coupling in Au.
-The value of the spin-mixing parameter on the Fermi surface in bulk Cu varies between 0.0005 and 0.002, in Ag between 0.0008 and 0.0025, while in Au it clearly reaches much higher values varying between 0.01 and 0.045.
+It is found that, for $\sqa\parallel[001]$, the value of $b^2_{\vc{k}}$ varies as a function of the position on the Fermi surface between 0.0005 and 0.002 in bulk Cu, between 0.0008 and 0.0025 in Ag, while in Au it clearly reaches much higher values varying between 0.01 and 0.045.
 It is also found that there are no hot spots on the noble-metal Fermi surfaces.
 The Fermi-surface average is calculated to be $b^2({\rm Cu})=0.0015$, $b^2({\rm Ag})=0.0017$, and $b^2({\rm Au})=0.03$.
+We also find that in the bulk of noble metals the cubic symmetry and the absence of hot spots makes the anisotropy of $b^2$ negligible (less than 0.1\% comparing $\sqa\parallel$[001], [110] and [111]) but in the films it takes large values due to the hot spots, as we show below.